-- Define the roles of team dynamics, effective communication, and leadership in producing an advanced Asian menu.
-Select and use the proper cooking technologies, equipment, supplies, and production set-up required to produce an - Select and use the proper cooking technologies, equipment, suppries, and production set-up required to produce an advanced Asian menu.
-First the influence of an Asian countrals accounting relation and history on the account size at land - 3.
-Evaluate the influence of an Asian country's geography, culture, religion and history on the presentation style and development of the cuisine. - Apply advanced culinary techniques to the preparation and presentation of dishes exclusive to Hawai'i or an Asian culinary region. - 5.
+- 1. Define the roles of team dynamics, effective communication, and leadership in producing an advanced Asian menu. - 2.
+Select and use the proper cooking technologies, equipment, supplies, and production set-up required to produce an advanced Asian menu. - 3.
+Evaluate the influence of an Asian country's geography, culture, religion and history on the presentation style and development of the cuisine. - 4.
+Apply advanced culinary techniques to the preparation and presentation of dishes exclusive to Hawai'i or an Asian culinary region. - 5.
 Compare and contrast differences in spices, seasonings, flavoring combinations, and food ingredients representative of a culinary region. - 6.
 Design, produce and evaluate an advanced Asian menu. - 7.
 Prepare a meal service that is evaluated on taste profiles, dish presentation and service.